-- 1) Proposals for the continuing extraction of silica sand at Burythorpe Quarry, including proposals for lateral extensions or deepening, will be supported in principle where necessary to maintain reserves during the period to 31 December 2030 and a minimum 10 year landbank for the site. - 2) Proposals for development of silica sand resources at Blubberhouses Quarry, including proposals to extend time to complete existing permitted development or proposals for lateral extensions or deepening, will be supported in principle subject, where relevant, to compliance with the requirements for major development in Policy D04, compliance with the Habitats Regulations and compliance with other relevant development management policies.
+- 1) Proposals for the continuing extraction of silica sand at Burythorpe Quarry, including proposals for lateral extensions or deepening, will be supported in principle where necessary to maintain reserves during the period to 31 December 2030 and a minimum 10 year stock for the site. - 2) In order to secure an adequate supply of silica sand of at least 15 years where significant new capital is required reserves are provided through a site allocation at Blubberhouses Quarry (MJP15).
+Proposals to extend time to complete existing permitted development or proposals for lateral extensions or deepening, will be supported in principle subject, where relevant, to compliance with the requirements for major development in Policy D04, compliance with the Habitats Regulations and compliance with other relevant development management policies.
 Any proposals will need to demonstrate a very high standard of mitigation of any environmental impacts and high quality restoration, including protection of peat resources.

-Main responsibility for implementation of policy: NYCC and Minerals Industry Key links to other relevant policies and objectives S01, D04, D06, D07, D08, D10 Objectives 5, 6 Monitoring: Monitoring indicator 12 (see Appendix 3)
+Main responsibility for implementation of policy: NYCC and Minerals IndustryKey links to other relevant policies and objectivesS01, D04, D06, D07, D08, D10Objectives 5, 6